ArashAzma/Taaghche-Sentiment-Analysis/README.md

 # Taaghche-Sentiment-Analysis

 This project implements a sentiment analysis model for Persian book reviews using PyTorch and the HuggingFace Transformers library.
 The model is trained on a dataset of book reviews from Taghche, a Persian e-book platform.
+I added implemented a 🐋 dockerfile for building a image.

 ![alt text](image.png)